A young man's strange erotic journey around the globe

 Nabeel trying his hand at cricket with some local kids

-Even more ridiculous that the outdoor barber depicted earlier in the gallery is the outdoor dentist.
+Even more ridiculous than the outdoor barber depicted earlier in the gallery is this outdoor dentist.

 Not too far away from the “dentist office” had been these dudes barehandedly tearing apart chickens.

 A close-up of the outdoor dentist doing his thing in the not-so-sterile, chicken-feather-infested environment.

 This kid ran down the block after me asking to have his picture taken and when I finally agreed, this is the unenthusiastic pose he gave me.

 Check out coconut boy

 A nice mural which I’d been trying to take a picture of that the guy shown wanted so badly to be part of.
 He got his wish…kind of…

 “Would you like to learn playing guitar?
 We are offerint you easy guitar playing course.
 Don’t get late and contract with Shrishty Shilpaloy.”